Lokathor/gba-from-scratch-rs/book_src/introduction.md

 Welcome to _GBA From Scratch With Rust_.

-It's a book about programming for the Game Boy Advance using the Rust programming langauge.
+It's a book about programming for the Game Boy Advance using the Rust programming language.
 Particularly, everything will be as "from scratch" as possible.
 This means that we'll use the `core` part of the standard library, but for all other code it'll be stuff we've covered how to make in the book.